Mortgage Basics #Real Estate

 Are Variable Rate Mortgages Affected by 5-Year Bonds in Canada?

-Variable rate mortgages are not affected by changes to 5-year bond yields.
+Variable-rate mortgages (VRM) are not affected by changes to 5-year bond yields.
 Instead, they are directly influenced by changes to the Prime Rate.
-Prime rates are set based on the Bank of Canada’s target to the overnight rate.
+Prime rates are set based on the Bank of Canada’s target for the overnight rate.
 When the Bank of Canada announces changes to its policy interest rate, the variable rate will increase or decrease alongside each announcement.

 5-Year Bond Yield Forecast

 Bond yields can be confusing at first.
-To help you break the concept down, we’ve put together a list of the most frequent questions people ask about bonds and bond yields and how they relate to mortgage rates in Canada.
+To help you understand the concept, we’ve put together a list of the most frequent questions people ask about bonds and bond yields and how they relate to mortgage rates in Canada.

 How do Government bond yields relate to mortgage rates?